-Support materials Please visit the MHRA website for the most up to date support materials.
-At the date of publishing (April 2025) the patient guide and healthcare professional guide have not currently been updated to reflect this new information for men.
-Resources currently available include an information sheet to provide for male patients and a Visual risk communication diagram to support these conversations.
-CPPE offer training Valproate: the hard conversations - focal point : CPPE and more information is available on the GPhC website.
-Risk acknowledgement forms Only new patients started on valproate after 31 January 2024 require a risk acknowledgement form (RAF).
+Part 2S, Chy Trevail, Beacon Technology Park, Dunmere Road, Bodmin, PL31 2FR Chair: John Govett Chief executive officer: Kate Shields • Neurology - through ERS.
+If already under regular follow up an email to the team or advice and guidance can be used.
+Support materials Please visit the MHRA website for the most up to date support materials (as of June 2025).
+Resources include a patient guide, risk acknowledgement form and healthcare professionals guide.
+The GPhC have a dedicated page for sodium valproate resources and information.
+CPPE offer training Valproate: the hard conversations - focal point : CPPE Risk acknowledgement forms Only new patients started on valproate after 31 January 2024 require a risk acknowledgement form (RAF).
 This will need to be completed by the initiating specialist.
 These forms do not need to be completed annually.
-In February 2025 the MHRA published an Drug Safety Update.
+In February 2025 the MHRA published a Drug Safety Update.
 This states that the requirement for a review by two specialists remains in place for patients initiating valproate under 55 years of age, but the Commission on Human Medicines have advised that it will not be required for men (or males) currently taking valproate.
 The MHRA have produced three infographics to clarify in which situations review by two specialists may be required For female patients under 55 years old For male patients under 55 years old For male and female patients 55 years and older Age range There is no upper age-limit on this alert.

 Trans women

 The MHRA publication refers to men and males.
 General practices are advised that the alert applies to anyone who can biologically father children.
 Practices should consider this when searching their systems for at-risk patients as trans women may not be included in their search results of male patients.

 Version control

 Version number Revision date Revision by Nature of revisions

 1.0 May 2025 Joanna Lawrence Initial version

-- Stacie Tregonning approved by CAPC
+Stacie Tregonning approved by CAPC

-1.1 May 2025 Medicines optimisation team Formatting and style
+1.1 May 2025 Medicines Formatting and style

+optimisation team

+Version number Revision date Revision by Nature of revisions

+1.2 June 2025 Joanna Lawrence Addition of support materials from June 2025 DSU.